Table of Contents

 Neuromarketing is taking the world by storm and has been utilized by almost every major company and university in some way or form.
 Despite such a widespread influence on the marketing world, many people do not know exactly what neuromarketing is, or how it can be used effectively.
-The following articles outlines 15 fascinating neuromarketing examples in action.
+The following articles outline 15 fascinating examples of neuromarketing in action.

 1. The Importance of Eye Gaze